Closeted: Background

 Scholars also noted that people of different genders and sexual orientations often faced different experiences and stigmas, resulting in varied rates of being closeted among LGBTQ+ people of different identities.
 One 2015 study found that bisexual men were more often closeted than gay men, due to the possibility of negative reactions from heterosexual partners, in addition to homophobia.

 A study by Lal Zimman noted that among transgender people, coming before and after taking up their corresponding gender role is separated into distinct categories of "declaration" and "disclosure".
 Before occupying a different gender role, the act of coming out of the closet is one where a person declares a different gender identity than what they are perceived as.
 After taking up the gender role, this person is disclosing that they had previously identified with and fulfilled a different one.
 Zimman found that declaration of one's gender identity happened more often than disclosure of a past gender role.

 Africa

-A 2019 study of LGB individuals found that 94.8% were closeted in North Africa and 89.5% were closeted in Sub-Saharan Africa.
+A 2019 study of LGBTQIA+ individuals found that 94.8% were closeted in North Africa and 89.5% were closeted in Sub-Saharan Africa.